byang99/2020-Columbia-Build-Lab-Coding-Exercise/README.md

 Thank you for your interest in joining Columbia Build Lab!

 This is a simple coding exercise designed to see your proficiency in web programming.
-Although it is written in Python and JS using flask framework, you don't need prior experience with it to complete the exercise - you are welcome and encouraged to use any online resources.
+Although it is written in Python and JS using flask framework, you don't need prior experience with them to complete the exercise - you are welcome and encouraged to use any online resources.
 This exercise should take no longer than 2 hours max.

 This exercise is designed to see how well you can read others' code, and extend it.
 As such, most of the code is already written - you only need to add a couple lines of code at the right place.